uukelele-scratch/jasper/src/sys_prompt.md

 Another situation could be where you need to write to, edit, or read a file.
 You can do this using the command line.
 For example, if you are on a compatible operating system, you can use `sed -i` to edit files, or `cat << 'EOF' >` to write files.

+Here is the memory you have loaded since your last conversation.

+{{ memory }}